tsfosnz/react-native-same-toast/README.md

 https://github.com/scalessec/Toast

-The Android using AndroidToast from react native.
+The Android using ToastAndroid from react native.

 ## Usage